 During Art by Translation residency at the FLAX House, a series of seminars involving all the collaborators in the project as well as scholars from different disciplines invited to contribute to the research will be organized at the FLAX House and at the Schindler house in preparation of the exhibition at the MAK Center in 2019.
 Two public events will punctuate their residency.

-On March 23, a day of public performances will take place at CalArts in the presence of Alison Knowles and including works by the Art by Translation participants, the French artists Félicia Atkinson, Yann Sérandour, Julien Bismuth, interpretation of Knowles’ scores by Calarts students.
+On March 23, a day of public performances took place at CalArts in the presence of Alison Knowles and including works by the Art by Translation participants, the French artists Félicia Atkinson, Yann Sérandour, Julien Bismuth, and an interpretation of Knowles’ scores by CalArts students.

-The next day, on March 24, a symposium entitled “Reframing the House of Dust” will take place at REDCAT in partnership with the MAK, will bring together an internationally renowned group of scholars, curators and writers to reflect upon Fluxus artist Alison Knowles’s House of Dust project and the historical and theoretical perspectives it provides on both the Fluxus legacy and contemporary art practices.
+The next day, on March 24, a symposium entitled “Reframing the House of Dust” took place at REDCAT in partnership with the MAK, bringing together an internationally renowned group of scholars, curators and writers to reflect upon Fluxus artist Alison Knowles’s House of Dust project and the historical and theoretical perspectives it provides on both the Fluxus legacy and contemporary art practices.
 Featured speakers include: Jasper Bernes, Hannah Higgins, Maud Jacquin, Sylvia Lavin, Karen Moss, Sebastien Pluot, Janet Sarbanes and Nicole Woods,.

 Continuing the preparation for the exhibition at the MAK Center, French artist Aurelie Godard will come for a residency at FLAX in July 2018 , studying the vernacular architecture in California and writing a piece about her research for East of Borneo.